NingZhang-Git/NZ_website/index.md

 <br>
 <br>
 ## **Research**
-In a general sense, I am interested in the mathematical foundations of data science and computational problems, which may involve theories about probability, combinatorics, algorithms, statistics, optimization, etc. For computational tasks, I am particularly interested in providing provable performance guarantees that go beyond the worst-case scenario.
-I am excited to see the transformation of ideas across different research fields, and I am very motivated to prove things built on interesting intuitions or compelling application motivations.
+My research interest lies in the intersection of statistics and computation.
+In particular, I seek to better understand computational tasks on graphs using tools such as the spectral method, high-dimensional statistics, optimization, ML, etc. I am excited to see the transformation of ideas across different research fields and am motivated to prove things built on interesting intuitions.
-Currently, I'm working on the random graph alignment problem.
-For such a problem, I mainly focus on characterizing the information-theoretical limits and designing efficient algorithms with a high probability of success.
 <br/>
 <br/>